-Recently, Juan took a leave of absence from his position as a consultant so he could complete his Ph.D dissertation in fisheries ecology at the University of Texas at Arlington.
-He completed all his course while living in Texas a few years ago, but it has been challenging for him to complete his dissertation given the demands of his job as a Senior Consultant.
-Juan's work falls under the Department of Earth and Environmental Sciences (EES).
+Juan took a leave of absence from his position as a consultant in 2017 so he could complete his Ph.D. dissertation in fisheries ecology at the University of Texas at Arlington.
+Juan's program fell under the Department of Earth and Environmental Sciences (EES).
 He specifically enrolled in this program rather than the traditional Biology program for several reasons.
-Primarily, he chose the EES avenue because the program is an interdisciplinary program that requires students to complete courses in various sciences and subjects areas, such as engineering, mathematics, environmental policy, air pollution, geology, and biology.
-He believed taking these broad courses would help him expand his knowledge, experience, and way of thinking.
+Primarily, he chose the EES avenue because the program was an interdisciplinary program that required students to complete courses in various subjects areas, such as engineering, mathematics, environmental policy, air pollution, geology, and biology.
+He believed taking these broad courses would help him expand his knowledge, experience, and scientific perspective.
 He also believed it would help understand how different anthropogenic activities are shaping the biological community.
 After many years of working part-time on his dissertation while working full time , he completed and defended his dissertation on 24 April 2019.

-When Juan isn't analyzing his dissertation data, you can find him tweaking his compound bow, throwing lures from his kayak in pursuit of marine gamefish, or working on his rock crawler truck.
+When Juan isn't conducting and overseeing projects, you can find him tweaking his compound bow, throwing lures from his kayak in pursuit of marine gamefish, or working on his rock crawler truck.

 In 1995, Juan met Frances Anne Phillips at an undisclosed night club where she was working at in

 Tampa, Florida.
 Looking back, he remembers his friend, James, stopping by his apartment and convincing him to get out and have some fun.
 At the time, Juan was day trading stocks in the stock